 - Opportunity to present final research results in poster form at the Graduate Education Summer Scholars Mini-Symposium, as well as to the entire MSTP community (students, faculty and mentors) at the MSTP Annual Retreat

-- Campus housing, transportation and social events with the Graduate Education Summer Scholars, which give students a chance to form relationships, and to explore Rochester and nearby area attractions
+- Campus housing, transportation and social events with the Graduate Education Summer Scholars and Kearns Center, which give students a chance to form relationships, and to explore Rochester and nearby area attractions

 - Invitation to participate in all MSTP functions, including social events and the annual Retreat